What causes SARS?

 There is no specific treatment for SARS.
 A person suspected of being infected will be quarantined to prevent further spread and can receive supportive treatment if necessary, which may include breathing support (a ventilator), antiviral medication, antibiotic …

 The SARS virus spreads via sneezes and coughs.
-It can also spread through infected faeces and by touching infected surfaces and then touching the nose or mouth area.
+It can also spread through infected feces and by touching infected surfaces and then touching the nose or mouth area.